bernhardAxonIvy/doc/source/designer-guide/how-to/deployment.rst

 Deployment
 ==========

-This chapter explains how an Axon Ivy Designer Project can be deployed to an |ivy-engine|.
+This chapter explains how an |ivy-designer| Project can be deployed to an |ivy-engine|.
 Before deploying an Axon Ivy project it is important to understand some major concepts and terms of the Axon Ivy Engine.
 The following chapter introduces these concepts and terms.